-In the 11 years since Katrina, Sci High has grown.
-Now serving 450 students from all over the city, we offer a well-rounded education with an emphasis on rigorous STEM courses.
+Since Katrina, Sci High has grown.
+Now serving over 470 students from all over the city, we offer a well-rounded education with an emphasis on rigorous STEM courses.
 The Sci High experience focuses on challenging curriculum in a supportive environment, with deliberate pathways designed to prepare students for college or career.
 In addition to core courses in science, math and the humanities, students gain hands-on experience and professional certifications through Career Technical Education courses such as Computer Science, Engineering, NCCER Carpentry and Makerspace.

 In 2019, Sci High will move into a new facility built specifically to support our coursework and our mission.
 The new building location is one block from the new Lafitte Greenway and two blocks away from the new biomedical corridor, strengthening community partnerships and internship opportunities for our students.
 Our building will be fully ADA accessible and include six specialty labs for biomedical, health, engineering and skilled crafts courses.

 We're thrilled for the next chapter in Sci High history, and honored to educate the next generation of innovators.